-Under Austrian law, special insolvency regimes exist for banks, 11 insurance companies, 12 investment companies 13 and cooperatives: 14
+Under Austrian law, special insolvency regimes exist for banks,20 insurance companies,21 investment companies22 and cooperatives.23

 For banks, special provisions on the recovery and resolution apply (Act on the Recovery and Resolution of Banks).
 Banks are under the obligation to implement appropriate conditions and procedures, in the form of restructuring plans, to ensure that restructuring measures can be taken in a timely manner in a crisis scenario.
-Such restructuring plans have to be renewed at least once a year and need to be submitted Financial Market Authority (FMA).
+Such restructuring plans must be renewed at least once a year and need to be submitted to the Financial Market Authority (FMA).24 ix Cross-border issues

-Insurance companies, banks and investment companies cannot file for opening of bankruptcy proceedings themselves but have to notify the FMA of their illiquidity or over-indebtedness.
-The FMA is subsequently obliged either to file for opening of bankruptcy proceedings or, if applicable, for placement under court-supervised management for a maximum period of one year.15
+Insurance companies, banks and investment companies cannot file for opening of bankruptcy proceedings themselves but must notify the FMA of their illiquidity or over-indebtedness.
+The FMA is subsequently obliged either to file for opening of bankruptcy proceedings or, if applicable, for placement under court-supervised management for a maximum period of one year.25

-Austrian law does not provide for a procedure on insolvency of a group of companies.
-Instead each group entity has to be evaluated individually.
-Consequently, individual insolvency proceedings have to be opened with regard to each group entity and possibly different administrators are appointed.
+Austrian law does not provide for a procedure on insolvency regarding company groups.
+Instead each group entity must be evaluated individually.
+Consequently, individual insolvency proceedings must be opened regarding each group entity and possibly different administrators are appointed.